amacss-utsc/amacss_constitution/README.md

 9.1 – The purpose of executive meetings is to provide a forum for the organizationʼs executives to discuss and make decisions on day-to-day matters affecting the organization.

-9.2 – Executive meetings will be facilitated by the President of the organization.
-The President(s) shall be responsible for:
+9.2 – Executive meetings will be facilitated by the President and Executive Vice-President of the organization.
+The President and Executive Vice-President shall be responsible for:

 <ul style="list-style-type: none;">